Tusharpal353/ChatGPT-writer-Assignment/README.md

 # ChatGPT-writer-Assignment

-###As it was mentioned i have tried to make video duration under 30sec
+###As mentioned in description, I have attempted to shorten the video duration to under 30 seconds.